Overview

 Flute

-Clarice can be heard on albums featuring the music of Kory Reeder, released on record labels throughout the United States and abroad.
+Dr. Clarice can be heard on albums featuring the music of Kory Reeder, released on record labels throughout the United States and abroad.
 She is also a member of the professional flute quartet Vox Venti, whose performances highlight works by living and underrepresented composers.
-Her involvement has led to performances and presentations at events including the Bowling Green New Music Festival, SEAMUS, Texas Flute Festival, National Flute Association, Florida Flute Association and Mid-Atlantic Flute Convention.
+Her involvement has led to performances and presentations at events including the Bowling Green New Music Festival, SEAMUS, Texas Flute Festival, National Flute Association, Florida Flute Association, and Mid-Atlantic Flute Convention.

 Bachelor of Music in flute perf. - Souther Illinois University Edwardsville